-Use the switch on each passenger's door or the switches on the driver's door that control each passenger's window.
+Use the switches on the passengers' doors.
+The driver's door also has switches that control the passengers' windows.

 The window moves as long as you hold the switch.

 To open: Push down the switch.
 To close: Pull up the switch.